ymavinash/ymavinash/README.md

 **June 2025 → Present**

-I started in an **L2 production-support environment** and have been moving deeper into development and engineering work.
+I work as a **Backend Engineer**, building and working with Java, Spring Boot and microservices.

 ### 🛠️ What I work with